brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ### Apache Cordova demo app

-Demonstrates using accessing a database file on Apache Cordova, with a little help from `cordova-sqlite-storage-file`:
+Demonstrates using accessing a database files on Apache Cordova, with help from `cordova-sqlite-storage-file` and `cordova-plugin-file` plugins:

 ```js
 document.addEventListener('deviceready', onReady)